ADNF-Clustering: An Adaptive and Dynamic Neuro-Fuzzy Clustering for Leukemia Prediction: Background

+Clustering these CNN‑extracted features uncovers latent structure in large, unlabeled datasets \cite{b23}.
+In medical contexts, clusters may correspond to disease subtypes, anatomical variants, progression stages, or technical artifacts.
+Clustering aids dataset curation (detecting outliers, redundant samples, or potential mislabels) and can guide annotation by selecting representative examples for expert review \cite{b7}.
+Standard clustering algorithms (e.g., K‑Means \cite{b24}, Gaussian Mixture Models \cite{b25}, hierarchical clustering \cite{b26}) face several obstacles in medical imaging: fixed partitioning assumes hard boundaries, static structure requires retraining to incorporate new data, and lack of uncertainty modeling obscures mixed or transitional cases.
 Fuzzy clustering allows partial membership across clusters \cite{b3}, aligning with the soft boundaries of early‑stage or heterogeneous pathologies.
 Yet classical fuzzy methods remain static.
 Dynamic clustering algorithms update centroids and memberships incrementally as new samples arrive \cite{b9}, and combining this with fuzzy logic provides both adaptability and uncertainty quantification.
 Incorporating entropy‑based criteria \cite{b8} permits the algorithm to monitor its own uncertainty: high internal entropy can trigger a split, while low inter‑cluster distances may prompt merging, balancing stability against plasticity.